EliaTogni/Univault/Classes/Simulation.md

 ![[ExponentialRandomVariable.png]]

+**Claim**:<br />
-This random variable is very useful to model the lifetime of an object or, in general, breakdowns of machines.
-This is due to the **memoryless property**, that is, the probability $P[X > s + t | X > s] = P[X > t]$, where $s + t$ are constants.
+This random variable is very useful to model the lifetime of an object or, in general, breakdowns of machines due to the **memoryless property**, that is, the probability $P[X > s + t | X > s] = P[X > t]$, where $s + t$ are constants.
 To understand why the above is called the memoryless property, imagine that $X$ represents the lifetime of some unit, and consider the probability that a unit of age $s$ will survive an additional time $t$.
 This property is telling that the probability that a machine breaks down after, for example, $15$ minutes knowing that no breakdown occurred for the first $10$ minutes equals the probability that the machine will break down in $5$ minutes.

-Proof:
+**Proof**:

 $$\text{Knowing that } P[A \vert B] = \frac{P[A \cap B]}{P[B]}\text{, is it possible to obtain }$$
 $$P[X > s + t \vert X > s] = \underbrace{\frac{P[X > s + t \wedge X > s]}{P[X > s]}}_{P[X > t]} = \frac{P[X > s + t]}{P[X > s]}$$